bradmarder/blog/README.md

 ![minesweeper bug after reveal](/Images/BugAfterReveal.jpg)

 Seems like an obvious bug to me.
 Maybe this logic is true to the original windows 3.1 version?
 This is something I would like to explore further.
-Once again, this realisticly doesn't impact normal play, but could potentially interfere with an AI/ML approach.
+Once again, this realistically doesn't impact normal play, but could potentially interfere with an AI/ML approach.

 * Minesweeper intermediate/expert boards are defined at 16/16/40 and 30/16/99, but beginner boards can be considered 8/8/10 or 9/9/10.